dji-sdk/Mobile-SDK-Doc/source/ios-tutorials/BridgeAppDemo.md

 You can download the <a href="https://github.com/dji-sdk/DJI-Bridge-App" target="_blank">DJI Bridge App Source Code</a>, build and install it on your mobile device.

-You can download the tutorial's final sample code project from this [Github Page](https://github.com/DJI-Mobile-SDK-Tutorials/DJIBridgeAppDemo).
+You can download the tutorial's final sample project from this [Github Page](https://github.com/DJI-Mobile-SDK-Tutorials/DJIBridgeAppDemo).

 ## Introduction